N2CON TECHNOLOGY

 How does N2CON help with ransomware preparedness?

-We help implement layered controls (EDR, logging, patching, identity hardening), validate backup/recovery, and run tabletop exercises so your team knows what to do under pressure.
+We help implement layered controls (EDR, logging, patching, identity hardening), validate backup and recovery, and run tabletop exercises so your team knows what to do under pressure.

 Want ransomware readiness you can prove?